FilipNest/colouredsquares/readme.md

+**Note: There is a pull request (https://github.com/FilipNest/colouredsquares/pull/1) that fixes a possible server bug if JS is enabled, the websocket connection is supported, works and then fails.
+This is not merged in as it was made 8 hours after the A List Apart 10k competition deadline.**

+A hopefully working version of the app is available at [10k.colouredsquares.com](10k.colouredsquares.com).

 # Coloured squares

 Coloured Squares is a social network, art project and web-based controller.
 This version was created from scratch for the [A List Apart 10kb challenge](https://a-k-apart.com/).